EMPLOYMENT HISTORY

 TEACHING INTERESTS

-Geomicrobiology and Biogeochemistry of carbonate environments, Environmental
+Geomicrobiology, Biogeochemistry, and Geobiology of carbonate environments,

-Environmental Policy, International Environmental Law, Law of the Sea, Science and
+Law, Law of the Sea, Animal Rights Law, and Science and Law.

 RESEARCH INTERESTS